Junia Silana: Relationship with Agrippina

 History next knew of Silana, when she became close to Agrippina.
 Her high station at the imperial court and Agrippina's animosity with Messalina cemented this friendship.
 She was cited as one of the few personages who maintained contact with Agrippina as her son Emperor Nero sought to diminish her influence.
 She was identified as one of the few friends who supported Agrippina during the latter's political isolation.
 The relationship, however, soured when Agrippina interfered after Silana, who was already old at this point, announced an impending marriage with the young Roman aristocrat, Sentius Africanus.
 It is said that Agrippina blocked the marriage to prevent the young noble from inheriting Silana's immense wealth.

 Silana and Agrippina became bitter enemies.
 Their conflict culminated in an intrigue that involved a false plot to assassinate Nero.
 After the death of Britannicus, Agrippina began losing her influence in the imperial court.
 Silana chose this opportunity to sow intrigue.
 She employed two of her agents, Iturius and Calvisius, to relay an allegation to Atimetus that Agrippina was behind the plot to kill her son.
 When presented with the accusation, however, Agrippina successfully dispelled the charges.
 Silana was exiled at Tarentum in 55 C.E.
-An account cited that she was recalled back to Rome in 59 C.E. after the murder of Agrippina.
+An account cited that she was recalled to Rome in 59 C.E. after the murder of Agrippina.
 Silana died during the journey.